-Housing options of varying scales, types and densities shall be allowed to ensure provision of housing for a variety of age and lifestyle needs.
+Housing options of varying scales, types and densities shall be allowed to ensure provision of housing for a variety of age and lifestyle needs.-in-accordance with Table 4 - Residential Density and Population Projections.

 Seniors' housing and higher density residential building forms shall be located within the Comprehensive Residential Area or Market Place, in close proximity of the Market Place and open space amenities.